TokenJan/WiredcraftHomework/README.md

 # Wiredcraft Homework
-This demo project provides CRUD on User domain and follows the hexagonal architecture.
+This demo project provides CRUD on the user domain and follows the hexagonal architecture.

+key points:
+- User is a rich domain model with domain-specific methods encapsulated
+- Strict dependency relationship e.g. adapter -> application -> domain

 ## Tech Stack
 * Java 11